 What is a Social Media Dashboard?

-A social media dashboard is a tool you can use to manage a company’s online and social presence on multiple platforms simultaneously and in a single, comprehensive view.
-It makes you more efficient in monitoring your accounts and reporting on the progress to clients in the most professional way possible.
+A social media dashboard is a tool to manage your clients’ online and social presence on multiple platforms in a single, comprehensive view.
+It makes your agency more efficient at monitoring multiple accounts and reporting on the progress to clients in the most professional way possible.

-It's easy to get lost when you have to do this with multiple social media accounts.
-This is why it’s so important to give yourself the ability to manage all these tasks from a comprehensive dashboard.
-It shows you everything taking place on your Instagram, Facebook, Twitter, LinkedIn and YouTube.
+It's easy to get lost when you have to collect and analyze data from multiple social media accounts.
+This is why it’s so important to give yourself the ability to manage all your client accounts from a single, comprehensive dashboard.
+It shows you everything taking place on your clients’ social platforms, including Instagram, Facebook, Twitter, LinkedIn, YouTube, and more.

-The dashboard gives you deeper social media monitoring so you can see which platform is receiving the most engagement.
-You’ll be able to show your clients exactly what benefits their social accounts are providing for their company, including how many conversions you’re getting and how much web traffic you’re driving.
+The dashboard gives you deeper analytics in each social media platform so you can see which one is receiving the most engagement, traffic, and conversions.
+You’ll be able to show your clients exactly what benefits their social accounts are providing for their business, including how much each platform is contributing to their bottom line.

-The number of subscribers or followers on an account is the number one biggest thing anyone who’s on social media thinks about.
-And for good reason!
-Tracking the number of people following you gives you a good gauge for how popular your brand is amongst the very different audiences that frequent the different social platforms.
-If one of your clients’ accounts has less followers while the others are strong, you can then make the necessary adjustments to your social media strategy.
+The number of subscribers or followers on an account is often the first thing people notice.
+Tracking the number of people following your clients’ social media accounts gives you a good gauge for their brand’s popularity amongst very different audiences.
+If one of your clients’ accounts has less followers while the others are going strong, you can make the necessary adjustments to your social media strategy.

-You’ll also want to use this number to track your growth rate.
-You should always seek to gain more followers and subscribers.
-In general, the longer someone follows you, the less interested they’ll become in your social media content and brand.
-A growing following indicates you’re still relevant and reaching new people, both important metrics for businesses to consider.
+You’ll also want to use this number to track your follower growth rate.
+You should always look to provide your clients more followers and subscribers as a growing following indicates you’re still relevant and reaching new people, both important metrics for businesses to consider.

 One more thing to consider here is follower quality.
 If your “followers” are actually bots or fake accounts, it can actually have a negative impact on your social media accounts.
-It can be hard to tell if your followers are high quality, but when you compare this number with the KPIs below, you’ll be able to get a better picture.
+It can be hard to tell if your followers are high quality, but when you compare this number with the KPIs below like engagement, you’ll be able to get a more complete picture.

 2. Conversions (from Social)

-This metric can help you drive toward your goal by giving you a quick status update, which you can then report to your client for goal setting and tracking.
-A conversion from your social networks can mean a variety of different things, from customers filling out a form or actually buying one of your client’s products.
-You decide what that conversion means, and the dashboard tracks it for you via integration with Google Analytics.
+A conversion from your social networks can mean a variety of different things, from customers filling out a form or actually buying one of your clients’ products.
+You decide what that conversion means, and the dashboard tracks it for you via the Google Analytics integration.